knyghty/deps/draft/accessibility-team.rst

 not limited to:

-- User-facing parts of Django, such as default HTML output in forms and such, and the django admin and its default theme, HTML, and JavaScript components.
+- User-facing parts of Django, such as default HTML output in forms and such, and the django admin and its default theme, HTML, and UI components.

 - All websites and other software projects maintained by the DSF, such as the Django website, including documentation, Django Snippets, Django People,